 Unique Adaptations of Mangroves

-To survive in a challenging environment that combines high salinity, tidal flooding, soft mud, and low oxygen, mangroves have evolved a suite of remarkable adaptations.
+To survive in the challenging environments characterized by high salinity, tidal flooding, soft mud, and low oxygen availability, mangroves have evolved a suite of remarkable physiological and structural adaptations.

 Vivipary: Live Birth in Plants